In this section:

 of localized abundance, especially during droughts and otherwise

 tough conditions.
-Hunters and gatherers would been equally opportunistic.
+Hunters and gatherers would have been equally opportunistic.

 The people lived mostly outdoors in open campsites along the river